-- election of the chairman of the board; - · election of the members of the compensation committee;
+- · election of the chair of the board;

+- · election of the members of the compensation committee;

-- election of the independent proxy; and - approval of the compensation of the board, the top-level management (management) and the advisory body.
+- · election of the independent proxy; and

+LEXOLOGY.
+Getting The Deal Through • approval of the compensation of the board, the top-level management (management) and the advisory body.

 Swiss corporate law does not provide for non-binding shareholder votes.
-However, non-binding votes are still held in shareholders' meetings to allow the shareholders to express their opinion (see question 37).
+However, non-binding votes regarding past compensation reports are still held in shareholders' meetings of most listed companies to allow the shareholders to express their opinion.

-5 Disproportionate voting rights To what extent are disproportionate voting rights or limits on the exercise of voting rights allowed?
+Disproportionate voting rights

+To what extent are disproportionate voting rights or limits on the exercise of voting rights allowed?